 Do you consider yourself to be a bright and brilliant student?
-Yet you are still losing marks when it comes to examinations?
+Yet find yourself losing marks when it comes to exams?

 Here’s why you must be failing to score well, despite knowing all the answers: you are good at preparation but not presentation!

 It’s equally important to transfer all of your knowledge onto the exam paper as much as you have acquired it, so as to reflect your capability as a student.